Entropy analysis and entropy stable DG methods for the 1D shallow water moment equations

 In Figure~\ref{fig:example4}, we present numerical results for polynomial degree $P=1$ at final time, which are obtained with our proposed ES scheme \eqref{eq:es_dgsem} and a non well-balanced scheme, where we replaced the interface dissipation with the standard Rusanov dissipation term.
 Additionally, in Figure~\ref{fig:example41}, we present time series data for the total entropy and the lake-at-rest error in the water height for the same configuration.

-For the ES scheme, we observe that over time the initial perturbation in the velocity profile gets dissipated by the numerical dissipation and even after considerable time we recover the original steady state configuration, which demonstrates the well-balanced property of the scheme.
+For the ES scheme, we observe that over time the initial perturbation in the velocity profile gets dissipated by the numerical dissipation and even after considerable time we recover the original steady state configuration up to machine accuracy with a maximum node-wise lake-at-rest error of $|h(t_{\rm end}) - h(t_0)| \approx 3.414\cdot 10^{-15}$, which demonstrates the well-balanced property of the scheme.
 For the non well-balanced scheme, on the other hand, we initially observe oscillations in the water height as is typical when using a non well-balanced scheme for the SWE.
-In Figure~\ref{fig:example41} this causes the first sudden rise in the lake-at-rest error, that then remains almost constant over considerate time.
-However, the initial moment perturbations then keep growing over time until the solution starts to converge towards a completely different solution, which becomes evident through a noticeable rise in both total entropy and lake-at-rest error shortly before $t = 8000$.
+In Figure~\ref{fig:example41} this causes the first sudden rise in the lake-at-rest error, that then remains almost constant over considerable time.
+However, the initial moment perturbations then keep growing over time until the solution starts to converge towards a completely different solution, which becomes evident through a noticeable rise in both total entropy and lake-at-rest error shortly before $t = 4000$.
 At later times the solution then seemingly approaches a different steady state that is depicted in Figure~\ref{fig:example4}.

 The results verify the well-balanced property for our ES scheme as established in Lemma~\ref{lemma:well_balancedness}.
-Furthermore, the behavior for the non well-balanced scheme shows how violations of the entropy inequality and the well-balanced property may cause artificial oscillations and non-physical solutions.
+Furthermore, the behaviour for the non well-balanced scheme shows how violations of the entropy inequality and the well-balanced property may cause artificial oscillations and non-physical solutions.